awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-best-practices.md

 ## High availability<a name="launch-wizard-ha"></a>

-With Amazon EC2, you can set the location of instances in multiple locations composed of AWS Regions and Availability Zones\.
+Using Amazon EC2, you can set the location of instances in multiple locations composed of AWS Regions and Availability Zones\.
 Regions are dispersed and located in separate geographic areas\.
 Availability Zones are distinct locations within a Region that are engineered to be isolated from failures in other Availability Zones\.
 Availability Zones provide inexpensive, low\-latency network connectivity to other Availability Zones in the same Region\.

 When you launch your instances in different Regions, you can set your SQL Server Always On application to be closer to specific customers, or to meet legal or other requirements\.
 When you launch your instances in different Availability Zones, you can protect your SQL Server Always On applications from the failure of a single location\.
 [Windows Server Failover Clustering \(WSFC\)](https://docs.aws.amazon.com/quickstart/latest/sql/overview.html) provides infrastructure features that complement the high availability and disaster recovery scenarios supported in the AWS Cloud\.

 ## Automatic failover<a name="launch-wizard-failover"></a>

-When you deploy AWS Launch Wizard with the default parameters, it configures a two\-node automatic failover cluster with a file share witness\.
+When you deploy AWS Launch Wizard with the default parameters, it configures a two\-node, automatic failover cluster with a file share witness\.
 An Always On Availability Group is deployed on this cluster with two availability replicas, as shown in the following diagram\.

-![\[Deploy a two-node automatic failover cluster with a file share witness.\]](http://docs.aws.amazon.com/launchwizard/latest/userguide/images/sql-server-automatic-failover.png)
+![\[Deploy a two-node automatic failover cluster with a file share witness.\]](http://docs.aws.amazon.com/launchwizard/latest/userguide/images/sql-server-automatic-failover-2.png)

 Launch Wizard implementation supports the following scenarios:
 + Protection from the failure of a single instance
 + Automatic failover between the cluster nodes
 + Automatic failover between Availability Zones

 The default implementation of Launch Wizard does not provide automatic failover in every case\.
 For example, the failure of Availability Zone 1, which contains the primary node and file share witness, would prevent automatic failover to Availability Zone 2 because the cluster would fail as it loses quorum\.
 In this scenario, you could follow manual disaster recovery steps that include restarting the cluster service and forcing quorum on the second cluster node \(for example, WSFCNode2\) to restore application availability\.
 Launch Wizard also provides an option to deploy to three Availability Zones\.
 This deployment option can mitigate the loss of quorum if a single node fails\.
 However, you can select this option only in AWS Regions that include three or more Availability Zones\.
-For a current list of supported Regions, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.
+For a current list of supported Regions, see [ AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

 ## Security groups and firewalls<a name="launch-wizard-sql-security"></a>